 Available Types of Non-Need-Based Aid

-Scholarships for First-Year Students – Select students may be awarded scholarships for their first year of study; there is no separate application process.
-Students receiving a scholarship will be notified at the time an offer of admission is extended.
+Scholarships for First-Year Students – Select students may be awarded scholarships at the time of admission; there is no separate application process.
 Scholarship amounts vary and are renewable provided the student’s Artist‐in‐Residence confirms that they are maintaining satisfactory progress in their program.

 Requirements for Scholarship Recipients